VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 <img src="/hci/ergo.svg" class="lg-no-shadow">

-You can really make a keyboard in any shape or size.
+You can make a keyboard in any shape or size.
 Split, tiny, huge, built in joystick, go nuts.
 There's a keyboard for everyone.
-You can pick between hundreds of switches to get the perfect amount of clicky feedback, pressure needed to press, etc. Just give [r/MechanicalKeyboards](https://www.reddit.com/r/MechanicalKeyboards/) a good scroll and look at how pretty they are too!
+You can pick between hundreds of switches to get the perfect amount of clicky feedback, pressure needed to press, etc. Just give [r/MechanicalKeyboards](https://www.reddit.com/r/MechanicalKeyboards/) a good scroll and look at how pretty they are!

-To me, what's really cool about these isn't just that they're way more comfortable, durable, and repairable but that the code running on the keyboard can do some real 𝓶𝓪𝓰𝓲𝓬.
+To me, what's cool about these isn't just that they're way more comfortable, durable, and repairable but that the code running on the keyboard can do some real 𝓶𝓪𝓰𝓲𝓬.

-For example, I have [Space Cadet Shift](https://docs.qmk.fm/features/space_cadet) setup, which let's me type opening or closing perenthese by tapping the left or right <kbd>shift</kbd> keys respectively, since you'd otherwise (in normal typing) have no reason to press shift independently.
+For example, I have [Space Cadet Shift](https://docs.qmk.fm/features/space_cadet) setup, which let's me type opening or closing parentheses by tapping the left or right <kbd>shift</kbd> keys respectively, since you'd otherwise (in normal typing) have no reason to press shift independently.

 I. LOVE.
 THIS.